The Lagrangian and Hamiltonian Aspects of the Electrodynamic Vacuum-Field Theory Models: The vacuum field theory electrodynamics equations: Lagrangian analysis

-\begin{remark} If we make use of the modified relativistic Lorentz force expression (\ref {L3.14a}) as an alternative to the classical one of (\ref{L1.11}), the corresponding charged particle energy relationship (\ref{L3.14b}) gives rise to a different energy expression (for the velocity $u\ =0$ at the initial time moment $t=0$).
-Namely, one naturally obtains the physically reasonable Einsteinian mass-energy relationship $\mathcal{E}_{0}=m_{0}$ instead of the senseless classical expression $\mathcal{E}_{0}=m_{0}+\xi \varphi _{0},$ following from (\ref{L1.10}), where $\varphi _{0}:=\varphi |_{t=0}\ $ and where the mass parameter $m_{0}$ is a constant parameter not depending on the external electromagnetic field. \end{remark}
+\begin{remark} If we make use of the modified relativistic Lorentz force expression (\ref {L2.19}) as an alternative to the classical one of (\ref{L1.11}), the corresponding charged particle $\xi $ energy expression (\ref{L3.11}) also gives rise to a true physically reasonable energy expression (at the velocity $u:=0\in \mathbb{E}^{3}$ at the initial time moment $t=0$); namely, $\mathcal{E}_{0}=m_{0}$ instead of the physically controversial classical expression $\mathcal{E}_{0}=m_{0}+\xi \varphi _{0},$ where $\varphi _{0}:=\varphi |_{t=0},$ corresponding to the case (\ref{L1.10}). \end{remark}